Manage SQL Server VMs by using the Azure portal

 Select SQL virtual machines.

-Selecting your SQL Server VM opens the SQL virtual machines resource:
+Selecting your SQL Server VM opens the SQL virtual machines resource.

 License and edition

-Use the Configure page of the SQL virtual machine resource to change your SQL Server licensing metadata to Pay as you go, Azure Hybrid Benefit, or HA/DR for your free Azure replica for disaster recovery.
+Use the Configure page of the SQL virtual machines resource to change your SQL Server licensing metadata to Pay as you go, Azure Hybrid Benefit, or HA/DR for your free Azure replica for disaster recovery.

 You can also modify the edition of SQL Server from the Configure page as well, such as Enterprise, Standard, or Developer.